 Greek cherry spoon sweet - credits: Marie C Fields/Shutterstock.com

 A single visit to a Greek house will probably lead to someone offering you a small, decorated, glass plate with syrup on it.
 The treat is considered too sugary, so it is served by the spoonful.
 Spoon sweets are simple to make and wonderful to taste.
-The ingredients, usually, are water, seasonal fruits, and, of course, sugar.
+The recipe consists of water, seasonal fruits, and, of course, sugar.
 By combining these simple components, Greek people create a flavor like no other.
-The variety of Greek produce allows the creation of numerous, different spoon sweets.
-The versatility of Greek cuisine doesn’t stop there.
-Spoon sweets can also be used as a topping for yogurt or cakes.
+The variety of Greek produce allows the creation of numerous, different spoon sweets, however, the versatility of the Greek cuisine doesn’t stop there; spoon sweets can also be used as a topping for yogurt or cakes.

 Traditional Christmas kourabiedes and melomakarona - credits: stella/Shutterstock.com

 Christmas is a great time to visit Greece.
 Strolling around the buzzing streets, admiring the ornaments of Christmas trees, and experiencing the holiday season, you are sure to detect the aroma of the Greek Christmas butter cookies.
-Butter cookies, otherwise called “kourambiedes,” are covered in confectioner’s sugar, which gives them an unparalleled flavor.
+Butter cookies, otherwise called “kourambiedes,” are covered in confectioner’s sugar, which might not be the healthiest of choices, it does, however, give them an unparalleled flavor.
 The Greek Christmas honey cookies called “melomakarona,” are usually made from semolina, scented with cinnamon and orange juice and drizzled with lots of honey.
-The mix of these local flavors can carry you away on a quick tour of Greek tastes.
+The combination of these local flavors can take you on a quick tour around the Greek holiday traditions and their mouthwatering taste!

 Greekbougatsa - credits: Alexandros Michailidis/Shutterstock.com

-Thessaloniki is the second biggest city in Greece.
-It is a cultural and culinary capital of Europe.
-If you happen to be in Thessaloniki, you have to taste the “bougatsa.”
-A custard pie with phyllo is an amazing breakfast and a locals’ favorite.
-In the Greek pastries of Thessaloniki, you can also taste a Greek rice pudding called “rizogalo.”
-These extraordinary sweets are the best way to start your day.
+Thessaloniki is the second biggest city in Greece, often considered by some the cultural and culinary capital of Europe.
+If you happen to be in Thessaloniki, stop everything you're doing and rush off to taste bougatsa, a custard pie with phyllo dough that is usually served as breakfast and is a definite locals’ favorite.
+In the Greek pastry shops of Thessaloniki, you can also taste a Greek rice pudding called rizogalo.
+You can thank us later.

 Traditional Greek pastries